stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 cry.
 It had been close to five that morning, and after an all-night encampment the party had begun to pack up for its empty-handed return to the mines.
 Then somebody had heard faint rhythms in the distance, and knew that one of the noxious old native rituals was being howled from some lonely spot up the slope of the corpse-shaped mountain.
-They heard the same old names&mdash;Mictlanteuctli, Tonatiuh-Metzli, Cthulhutl, Ya-R&rsquo;lyeh, and all the rest&mdash;but the queer thing was that some English words were mixed with them.
-Real white man&rsquo;s English, and no greaser patter.
+They heard the same old names--Mictlanteuctli, Tonatiuh-Metzli, Cthulhutl, Ya-R'lyeh, and all the rest--but the queer thing was that some English words were mixed with them.
+Real white man's English, and no greaser patter.
 Guided by the sound, they had hastened up the weed-entangled mountainside toward it, when after a spell of quiet the shriek had burst upon them.
-It was a terrible thing&mdash;a worse thing than any of them had ever heard before.
+It was a terrible thing--a worse thing than any of them had ever heard before.
 There seemed to be some smoke, too, and a morbid acrid smell.